schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 yet included in (neo)vim's list of built-in compiler plugins, consider adding a custom compiler plugin in your configuration.

-On linux, new compiler plugins should be placed in `$XDG_CONFIG_HOME/nvim/compiler/`, while overrides to existing compiler plugins go in `$XDG_CONFIG_HOME/nvim/after/compiler/`.
+On Linux, new compiler plugins should be placed in `$XDG_CONFIG_HOME/nvim/compiler/`, while overrides to existing compiler plugins go in `$XDG_CONFIG_HOME/nvim/after/compiler/`.

 For example, on my machine, to create a new `verilator` compiler plugin, I create